toddcircle/OBS-1080p-test-pattern/README.md

 # OBS-clock-overlay
-A custom clock overlay for OBS
+A custom test pattern for OBS
+date and time
+beat time